SteveGilham/altcover/README.md

 .net core SDK 3.0.100 (`dotnet`) -- try https://www.microsoft.com/net/download
 PowerShell Core 6.2.3 or later (`pwsh`) -- try https://github.com/powershell/powershell

+The build may target netstandard2.0 or netcoreapp2.x, but does not need any pre-3.0 runtimes to be installed.

 #### Windows

-You will need Visual Studio VS2019 (Community Edition) v16.3.8 or later with F# language support (or just the associated build tools and your editor of choice).
+You will need Visual Studio VS2019 (Community Edition) v16.3.x or later with F# language support (or just the associated build tools and your editor of choice).
 The NUnit3 Test Runner will simplify the basic in-IDE development cycle.
 Note that some of the unit tests expect that the separate build of test assemblies under Mono, full .net framework and .net core has taken place; there will be around 20 failures when running the unit tests in Visual Studio from clean when those expected assemblies are not found.

 For GTK# support, the GTK# latest 2.12 install is expected -- try https://www.mono-project.com/download/stable/#download-win  -- and also the GTK+3 native libraries see e.g. https://github.com/GtkSharp/GtkSharp/wiki/Installing-Gtk-on-Windows